 Publication: Does It Pay Firms to Register for Taxes?
 The Impact of Formality on Firm Profitability

 This paper estimates the impact of registering for taxes on firm profits in Bolivia, the country with the highest levels of informality in Latin America.
-A new survey of micro and small firms enables us to control for a rich set of measures of owner ability and business motivations that can affect both profits and the decision to formalize.
-We identify the impact of tax registration on business profitability using the distance of a firm from the tax office where registration occurs, conditional on the distance to the city center, as an instrument for registration.
+A new survey of micro and small firms enables the authors to control for a rich set of measures of owner ability and business motivations that can affect both profits and the decision to formalize.
+The paper identifies the impact of tax registration on business profitability using the distance of a firm from the tax office where registration occurs, conditional on the distance to the city center, as an instrument for registration.
 Proximity to the tax office provides firms with more information about registration, but is argued to not directly affect profits.
-We find tax registration leads to significantly higher profits for the firms that the instrument affects.
-However, we also find some evidence of heterogeneous effects of tax formality on profits.
-Tax registration appears to increase profits for the mid-sized firms in our sample, but to lower profits for both the marginal smaller and larger firms, in contrast to the standard view that formality increases profits.
-We show that owners of large firms who have managed to stay informal are of higher entrepreneurial ability than formal firm owners, in contrast to the standard view (correct among smaller firms) that informal firm owners are low ability.
+The findings show that tax registration leads to significantly higher profits for the firms that the instrument affects.
+However, there is also evidence of heterogeneous effects of tax formality on profits.
+Tax registration is found to increase profits for the mid-size firms in the sample, but to lower profits for both the smaller and larger firms, in contrast to the standard view that formality increases profits.
+The analysis shows that owners of large firms who have managed to stay informal have higher entrepreneurial ability than formal firm owners, in contrast to the standard view (correct among smaller firms) that informal firm owners have low ability.

 “McKenzie, David; Sakho, Yaye Seynabou.
 2007.
 Does It Pay Firms to Register for Taxes?
 The Impact of Formality on Firm Profitability.
 Policy Research Working Paper; No. 4449. © World Bank, Washington, DC. http://openknowledge.worldbank.org/handle/10986/7536?show=full License: CC BY 3.0 IGO.”